Charlottesville rally planner jailed for contempt of court

 Spitalnick said Kline was taken to the Charlottesville-Albemarle Regional Jail.
 Officials there could not immediately be reached Monday, but a spokeswoman for the U.S. Marshals Service confirmed Kline was in the federal agency’s custody at a local facility.

 The lawsuit that Integrity First for America is funding was brought by Virginia residents injured during two days of violence in August 2017.
-It accuses the white nationalists of violating state and federal civil rights laws and seeks a court ruling prohibiting further alleged violations.
+It accuses the white nationalists of violating state and federal civil rights laws and seeks a court ruling prohibiting further alleged violations as well as financial judgments.

-The lawsuit says Kline moderated an online forum to privately communicate with other Charlottesville rally organizers and participants before the gathering and helped plan a torchlit rally through the University of Virginia’s campus on the eve of the rally.
+The lawsuit says Kline moderated an online forum to privately communicate with other Charlottesville rally organizers and plan what the suit alleges was a violent conspiracy.

 A trial for the lawsuit is scheduled for October.